eskilan/beautiful-jekyll/_posts/2018-02-24-global-terror.md

 ![](/img/GTD/unnamed-chunk-15-1.png)

 We see that Iraq has had a disproportionate amount of bombings and explosions.
-Let's look at the cities with the most bombings in this region where more than 200 people died: \#\#\#\# Bombings
+Let's look at the cities with the most bombings in this region where more than 200 people died:

+#### Bombings in middle east

 ``` r
 menaBombs <- mena %>% filter(attacktype1_txt == 'Bombing/Explosion') %>%